-Over time, you build a community, by encouraging participation and interaction amongst followers and with you as a brand, focusing on your shared interests.
+Over time, you build a community, by encouraging participation and interaction amongst followers, and with you as a brand, focused on your shared interests.

 Through that community, you can communicate with current and prospective customers to answer questions, deal with issues and develop loyalty.